 Using my Cricut, I cut four different snowflakes out of vinyl.
-The snowflakes came from the Teresa Collins – December 25th collection.
+You can search all of the different snowflake designs and pick your favorite!

 Carefully remove the vinyl snowflakes from the paper backing and center on the front of the canvas.